LogicAndTrick/twhl/readme.md

    - Make sure the repo folder has the correct read & execute permissions
 6. In the repo's root folder, install the app dependencies using Composer by running:
    `composer install`
-   - If you're on OSX, make sure your homebrew is up to date, and `brew install openssl` before doing this.
-Also open `php.ini` and add this line:
-   `openssl.cafile=/usr/local/etc/openssl/cert.pem`
 7. Add this to your `apache/conf/httpd.conf` - this config assumes your repo is at `C:\twhl`, change the path for your system as required.